 Wendy and I have started a closed FB Group for all residents and staff at Mountain View.
 Just search Facebook for Mountain View Murwillumbah, and you’ll find us.
 You have to apply to become a member and answer three simple questions - then an Administrator will approve your request - depending on your answers...
 You’ll … Continue reading Mountain View Facebook Group

-Most of us, up here on the hill, have been around the block a couple of times (or more!).
+Most of us up here on the hill have been around the block a couple of times (or more!).
 Some have lived our lives on the edge while others have taken a more conservative, back-seat position.
-But regardless of how we have lived our lives, looking at life in the rear-view mirror certainly puts a … Continue reading Looking at Life in the Rear-View Mirror
+But regardless of what course our lives took, looking at life in the rear-view mirror certainly puts a different … Continue reading Looking at Life in the Rear-View Mirror